- Make sure to visit the internship colloquium of the previous semester.

-The best start to a successful career as a designer is one based on real-life experience!
-The Career Development Centre is happy to support you in gaining an internship abroad.
+The best start to a successful is based on real-life experience!
+The Career Development Center is happy to support you in gaining an internship abroad.
 Discover the goings-on at an agency as an intern, or work on exciting creative projects in another country.

 The choice is yours – you can decide where you want to intern and can contact your company of choice as you wish.

-If you like, you can speak with your Dean or the Career Development Centre for advice.
+If you like, you can speak with your Dean or the Career Development Center for advice.
 We are happy to consult you when it comes to participating in an internship abroad.

-The 5th semester of your bachelor’s degree programme at University of Europe for Applied Sciences (UE)'s Art & Design faculty is set aside for taking an internship or studying for a semester abroad.
+The 5th semester of your bachelor’s degree programme at UE is set aside for taking an internship or studying for a semester abroad.

 You need to work full time, this is usually between 37,5 and 40 hours a week and not more than 8 hours per day for 105 days.

-In Germany there are two different types of internships available.
-Voluntary internships can be completes out of personal interest.
-For these internships, labour law provisions apply in the same manner as for part-time student jobs: Companies need to pay “minimal wage”.
-At University of Europe for Applied Sciences (UE) Art & Design study abroad or the compulsory internship is required part of the curriculum, however you should negotiate a salary.
+In Germany, there are two different types of internships available.
+Voluntary internships can be completed out of personal interest.
+For these internships, labor law provisions apply in the same manner as for part-time student jobs: Companies need to pay a “minimal wage”.
+At UE study abroad or the compulsory internship is required as part of the curriculum, however, you should negotiate a salary.